PrestaShop/docs/development/orders-lifecycle/_index.md

 ### Cart in Front Office (FO)

-In FO by default, a new empty cart is created everytime a customer signs in - this behavior can be adjusted in BO `Configure -> Shop parameters -> Customer settings`.
-If customer is not signed in (guest) - the cart is created once first product is being added into it.
+In FO by default, a new empty cart is created in database everytime a customer signs in - this behavior can be adjusted in BO `Configure -> Shop parameters -> Customer settings`.
+If customer is not signed in (guest) - the cart is created in database once first product is being added into it.
 If guest already has a cart and signs in, the cart is assigned to him instead of creating a new one.